daqdaqdaq/pgdump-to-gcs-bucket/README.md

 ## Secrets

-* `POSTGRESQL_PASSWORD`: Password of the PostgreSQL user to make the dump.
+* `POSTGRESQL_PASSWORD`: Password of the PostgreSQL user to make the backup.
 * `GOOGLE_APPLICATION_CREDENTIALS`: Google Service Account cretentials in json format

 ## Supported ENV variables